 Hopefully this guide answered any questions you may have while planning your trip- if not, feel free to ask anything else you would like to know!

-Are you also visiting Tokyo and Kyoto while in Japan?
+Are you also visiting Tokyo and Kyoto?
 Check out our detailed guides on how to spend 3 days in Tokyo and 3 days in Kyoto.

 Save to Pinterest!

 Disclaimer: This article contains affiliate links.
 We may make a small commission if you make a booking after clicking on one of them.